mongodb/genny/docs/using.md

 	cd ~/[path_to_genny]/genny
 	evergreen patch-set-module -i [patch_id_number] -m genny
 	```

+	The `evg_project` above should correspond to the Evergreen project being tested.
+For example, `sys-perf`.

     You can then select `schedule_patch_auto_tasks` on a variant to schedule any modified or new Genny tasks created by AutoRun.
 Alternatively, you could select `schedule_variant_auto_tasks` to schedule all Genny tasks on that variant.